adamszabunio/yield_imputations/README.md

 ### Introduction:
 -----------------
 - The project explores a variety of techniques to impute missing values.
-- These experiments were conducted during an Internship for [Granular](www.granular.ag) with the goal of increasing the company's model predictions by filling in missing data.
+- These experiments were conducted during an Internship for [Granular](www.granular.ag) with the goal of increasing the company's predictive modeling for datasets with missing data.

 ### The Data: